tomhosiawa/token-holders-data/README.md

     `API_TRANSACTIONS_KEY: from ethportal`

+2. (Optional) Set limit for top holders to get data on API_HOLDERS_TOP_HOLDERS_LIMIT = 1000 (default)

-2. Set type of transactions to fetch from holders
+3. Set type of transactions to fetch from holders

     In ".env" file, paste